xuyangy/vim-mark/README.md

 - :call mark#UpdateMark() (for current buffer)
 - :call mark#UpdateScope() (for all windows in the current tab page)

+This plugin uses matchadd() for the highlightings.
+Each mark group has its own priority, with higher group values having higher priority; i.e. going "on top".
+The maximum priority (used for the last defined mark group) can be changed via:

+    let g:mwMaxMatchPriority = -10

+For example when another plugin or customization also uses matches and you would like to change their relative priorities.
+The default is negative to step back behind the default search highlighting.

 You can use different mappings by mapping to the <Plug>Mark... mappings (use ":map <Plug>Mark" to list them all) before this plugin is sourced.